Recommended scanning settings for pages to be OCRed are the following:

 - 400-600 dpi for texts printed in smaller fonts (9 pt or smaller)

-- If you scan very high-quality documents, for the best speed use the black-and-white mode.
+- If you scan very high-quality documents with plain text, then for the best speed use the black-and-white scanning mode.

 - If there any garbage, shadows, texture etc. to be removed, use the grayscale mode.